AP Psychology

 Jodi King

-I’m thrilled to teach AP Psychology this year at Aim Academy Online!
-After a rewarding 32-year career teaching all levels of science in the public school system, I’m excited to bring that experience into a new setting where I can continue helping students grow and succeed.
+I’m thrilled to teach AP Biology and AP Psychology this year at Aim Academy Online!
+After a rewarding 32-year career teaching all levels of science in the public school system, I’m excited to bring that experience into the online environment, where I can continue helping students grow and succeed.

 All classes taught by Jodi King